UmaOji/patient_waiting_time_project/README.md

 The Patient Waiting Time project focuses on analyzing the duration patients wait to see a doctor, identifying trends, and understanding the factors that contribute to varying waiting times.

 #### Purpose of The Project
-The purpose of this project is to analyze patient waiting times to uncover patterns and identify the underlying factors that contribute to delays.
-By understanding these dynamics, healthcare facilities can implement strategies to enhance patient experience, optimize resource allocation, and improve overall operational efficiency.
+This project analyzes patient waiting times to uncover patterns and identify the underlying factors contributing to delays.
+Healthcare facilities can implement strategies to enhance patient experience, optimize resource allocation, and improve overall operational efficiency by understanding these dynamics.

 #### Dataset Source
 The dataset used for this project is titled **Hospital Patient Data** and can be accessed on Kaggle at the following link: [Hospital Patient Data](https://www.kaggle.com/datasets/abdulqaderasiirii/hospital-patient-data).
 This dataset encompasses a comprehensive collection of data from patients entering the hospital until their exit.
 It was updated 2 years ago by **Abdulqader Asiirii**.

+---

+## Data Preparation
+#### Loading Data
+   - Database Setup: Created a database named patient_db in MySQL (later renamed hospital_db).
+   - Table Creation: Define the patients' table using the appropriate data types for each column.
+   - Data Import: Imported approximately 5,436 rows from the original dataset.
+Due to size constraints, only a portion of the full dataset was loaded.
+   - File Splitting: Large dataset handling is planned using Excel to split files if additional data is required.

+#### Exploring Raw Data
+   - Column Overview: Inspected column types and sample entries, confirming that certain columns, like lab_cost, contain non-numeric characters ($) in most rows, which need further cleaning.
+   - Data Types Review: Adjusted column data types to align with the dataset (e.g., treating patient_id as a VARCHAR due to mixed text and numeric values).